Nationals vs. Giants Player Props Betting Odds

-Player prop bet options for Lane Thomas and others are listed when the San Francisco Giants visit the Washington Nationals at Nationals Park on Friday at 7:05 PM ET.
+Player props are listed for LaMonte Wade Jr and Lane Thomas, among others, when the San Francisco Giants visit the Washington Nationals at Nationals Park on Saturday at 7:05 PM ET.

 Bet on this matchup or its props with BetMGM!